Michelle Tam’s recipes are often Asian- influenced, often California-inspired, and always popping with flavor.

 Birth of Nom Nom Paleo

 A half-year after switching to a Paleo approach to nutrition, I started Nom Nom Paleo to chronicle my culinary adventures.
 Since the fall of 2010, I’ve been regularly posting recipes and writing about how to stay Paleo when eating out.
 I offer kitchen tips and review my favorite cooking gadgets.
-I’m all about the lazy, so I’m always looking for shortcuts to deliciousness.
+I’m all about the lazy, so I’m constantly looking for shortcuts to deliciousness.

 Nom Nom Paleo is my passion

 Nom Nom Paleo has grown from a personal blog featuring embarrassingly amateurish photography to something resembling a real food site.
-I’m proud that my little corner of the Internet has been recognized with occasional awards, including a Best Food Blog Award by Saveur Magazine.
+I’m proud that my little corner of the Internet has been recognized with awards, including a Best Food Blog Award by Saveur Magazine.

-(Confession: I don’t do all of this alone: When my husband’s not at work doing his lawyer thing, he helps me with Nom Nom Paleo, doing all the photography, design, and illustration work for the blog, our cookbooks, and our app.
+I don’t do all of this alone: When my husband’s not at work doing his lawyer thing, he helps me with Nom Nom Paleo, doing all the photography, design, and illustration work for the blog, our cookbooks, and our app.
 He’s also my podcast co-host and producer.
-I’m not kidding when I say we’re a true mom ’n pop operation!)
+I’m not kidding when I say we’re a true mom ’n pop operation!

 Here’s a quick video from Chowhound that gives you a sense of who we are: